Suth272/Element-Battle/README.md

 ![image](https://github.com/Suth272/Element-Battle/assets/159195438/0ce5cf51-69cf-4409-9340-86c22eb72569)

 ### The Game Options
 The game options has a choice of options for the user to choose from to pick against the computer, which are: Fire, Water, Earth and Air.
 These buttons are interactable, meaning the user can click on them to make their choice.
-Not to mention the buttons change colour to the respected elemental colours when the user hovers over them.
+Not to mention the buttons change colour to the respected elemental colours when the user hovers over them, as well as having an animation and playing a sound when clicked on.
+The buttons will also be temporarily disabled until the result of the round is revealed, to prevent the user from spamming the buttons and not allowing a result to be decided.
 ![image](https://github.com/Suth272/Element-Battle/assets/159195438/258882b8-4a7a-48a0-bafe-16efb6fdac97)

 ### The Game Results
-The game results show a range of results that the user/player can easily read, which include the options that the player and computer picked, as well as who won the battle/round.
+The game results show a range of results that the user/player can easily read, which include the options that the player and computer picked.
+The round winner can also be seen here, being revealed with a small animation and a sound being played depending on the result of the round.
 This section also includes a scoreboard, where the player can see how many times they or the computer have won, as well as the number of times they have got a tie/draw.
 The computer's results are randomly chosen by the computer using a Javascript code.
 ![image](https://github.com/Suth272/Element-Battle/assets/159195438/082950e2-8d73-40c8-876c-94ec715c6b33)